groue/CombineTraits/README.md

 `TraitPublishers.Single` is a single publisher which allows you to dynamically send success or failure events.

-This lets you easily create custom single publishers to wrap any non-publisher asynchronous work.
+It lets you easily create custom single publishers to wrap any non-publisher asynchronous work.

-You return a cancellable object from the closure in which you define any cleanup actions to execute when the publisher completes, or when the subscription is canceled.
+You create this publisher by providing a closure.
+This closure runs when the publisher is subscribed to.
+It returns a cancellable object in which you define any cleanup actions to execute when the publisher completes, or when the subscription is canceled.

 ```swift
 let publisher = TraitPublishers.Single<String, MyError> { promise in